technosophos/dashing/README.md

 - name: Name of the package
 - index: Default index file in the existing docs
 - icon32x32: a 32x32 pixel PNG icon
+- externalURL: the base URL of the docs
 - selectors: a map of selectors.
 There is a simple format and a more advanced format (see below for details).
 - ignore: a list of matches to be ignored (see below)